matthias-reis/carda-gatsby/content/articles/2021/10/thot-what-shall-we-do-now-en.md

 title: '"What Shall We Do Now?"'
 subTitle: Thot Release Pink Floyd Cover
 seoTitle: '"What Shall We Do Now?" – Thot Release Pink Floyd Cover'
 description: When asked about their idols, Thot will always name Pink Floyd.
 The post-music collective from Belgium just recorded their interpretation of their song "What Shall We Do Now", – and they definitely hit the spot with it.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/thot-what-should-we-do-now-jpg-imagine-181818_5d615e_1024_768/640.webp
-copyrigt: Thot
+copyright: Thot
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/thot-what-should-we-do-now-fb-png-imagine-181818_535754_1200_628/640.webp
 labels:
   - Post-Music